LEARNAcademy/Assessments-2018/Jennifer-Hallquist-Week4.md

 ```

 Additionally, Ruby has implicit returns as well as the concepts of private,
 public, etc methods.
+In Ruby, arguments do not have to be enclosed inside
+parentheses.
 Also, Ruby methods that don't take any arguments do not
-need parentheses.
+need parentheses when called.
 For example, `name_string.length`.

 #### 2. What does it mean that a class inherits from another class?
 Try to explain Ruby inheritance.